May 2013

 Most Americans believe in “American Exceptionalism,” even when they have never heard the term.
 This means that the history of the United States is unlike that of most of the world; we have neither hereditary nobility, king or dictator, nor a state-supported ethnic or religious identity.

 One becomes American by birth or by choice (immigrants)—with identical rights.
-Our constitution is very much alive—changing as conditions in our world change, providing an adaptability very rare more...
+Our constitution is very much alive—changing as conditions in our world change, providing an adaptability ve more...

 Being Nice Hasn’t Protected Sweden.